drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Limitations of Scoring Functions

-One of the limitations of scoring functions is that the conformational energy of the ligand is not taken into account.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/limitations-scoring-functions-3c25cf21'><i class='fa fa-play' aria-hidden='true'></i></button>One of the limitations of scoring functions is that the conformational energy of the ligand is not taken into account.
 The predictions can be improved by calculating the difference of free energy between the docked conformation and the global minimum of the ligand.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer